baptistparty/blog/_posts/2021-09-06-Vaccines-and-Religious-Liberty-One.md

 Thankfully, there is nothing new about such objections, and they don't present *any* real threat to religious liberty.

-[^1]:	Bulverism: the rhetorical fallacy coined by CS Lewis, which combines circular reasoning with condescension and presumption; it explains why the person is wrong, by attacking motive. ↩
+[^1]:Bulverism: the rhetorical fallacy coined by CS Lewis, which combines circular reasoning with condescension and presumption; it explains why the person is wrong, by attacking motive. ↩

 [^2]: Evangelicals, of course, don't agree with Catholics about everything.
 But Catholics have thought about Christian life ethics consistently for longer than Protestants, so their insights remain valuable in this area.